juanpc2018/Asus-XG-C100F-SFP-Network-Adapter/README.md

 The New Sonnet 10G Solo v2 is Not the same, had different Intel IC </br>

 ### The 2nd Problem:
-Newer High.End Gamer boards have faster PCIe.v5 but less PCIe lanes available, </br>
+Newer High-End Gamer boards have faster PCIe.v5 but less PCIe lanes, </br>
-and "older cards" are not updated for New faster PCIe. </br>
+"older cards" are not updated for faster PCIe. </br>
-ASUS XG-C100F/C is PCIe.v3.x4 </br>
+ASUS XG-C100F/C is PCIe.v2/v3.x4 </br>
 Sonnet 10G Solo.v1 is PCIe.v3.x4 </br>
-Sonnet 10G Solo.v2 is PCIe.v3.x8 = a "Dual SFP+ cage" card without the 2nd SFP+ </br>
+Sonnet 10G Solo.v2 is PCIe.v3.x8 = a "Dual SFP+ cage" without the 2nd SFP+ </br>

 Newer versions should be: </br>
 PCIe.v4.x2 </br>